treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 Make sure you have git, GitHub, a code editor, and a modern version (maybe multiple versions) of Python installed on your machine.

-Get an early start if possible.
+**Get an early start if possible**.
 The setup process can take a long time for some projects.
 Sometimes the setup process is even buggy and **the first pull request you make to a project may be related to improving the setup instructions**.

 If you show up to sprints early, you might be able to pick a project and get that project setup on your machine before break time.
-If you're feeling extra ambitious, you could even get a head start and prepare your machine the night before the sprints.
+If you're feeling extra ambitious, **you could even get a head start and prepare your machine the night before the sprints**.
-I've never done this because I'm rarely feeling ambitious, but I know some do this to make sure they can get in a little more quality sprinting time on the first day.
+I've never done this because I'm rarely feeling ambitious, but I know some folks do this to make sure they can get in a little more quality sprinting time on the first day.

 Another way to prepare yourself for setup time is to stay longer.
 If you're staying for 2 or 3 days of sprints, you can take it easy and spend more time on setup and getting your footing during the first day.
-That way you'll feel more confident and more independent on the second day.
+That way you'll feel **more confident and more independent on the second day**.
-If you stay more than one day, you might also get the opportunity to sprint on two different projects if you decide you'd like to switch projects on day 2 (or even mid-day if you'd like).
+If you stay more than one day, you might also get the opportunity to **sprint on two different projects** if you decide you'd like to switch projects on day 2 (or even mid-day if you'd like).

 Oh and another way to prepare yourself: remember your laptop and your laptop charger (and if you're from outside the US, a power adapter if needed).

 ### Ask for help